14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Getty Images

-When you’re so caught up in the here and how that you completely lose sight of the bigger picture, you end up selling yourself short and missing out on some amazing things.
-Here are some of the biggest errors short-sighted people tend to make.
+When you’re so caught up in the here and now that you completely lose sight of the bigger picture, you end up selling yourself short and missing out on some amazing things.
+It’s a bit like eating the garnish before the meal has even arrived; you get a quick hit of flavour, but you’re going to be pretty disappointed when the main course shows up, and you’ve already ruined your appetite.
+Here are some of the biggest errors short-sighted people tend to make when they can’t stop living for the moment.

 1. Chasing quick wins instead of long-term success